repeaterjs/repeater/docs/05_error_handling.md

 (async function() {
   try {
-    console.log(await chan.next()); // { value: 1, done: false };
+    console.log(await repeater.next()); // { value: 1, done: false };
-    console.log(await chan.throw("This error is passed to push 📞")); // This line throws an error.
+    console.log(await repeater.throw("This error is passed to throw 📞")); // This line throws an error.
-    // Error: This error is passed to push 📞
+    // Error: This error is passed to throw 📞
   } catch (err) {
     console.log(err); // Error: Hello yes I caught your error 👀 } finally {
-    console.log(await chan.next()); // { done: true }
+    console.log(await repeater.next()); // { done: true }
   }
 })();
 ```

-By default, errors passed to `push` are caught using `Promise.prototype.catch` to prevent unhandled rejections, and iteration continues normally.
-Therefore, if you want the `throw` method to bubble out of the repeater, you must either call `stop` with the error or rethrow the error from the executor.
+The promise returned from `push` has special behavior where, if it is “floating,” i.e. it is not awaited and the `then/catch` methods are not called, the `throw` will simply rethrow the error and finish the iterator.
+This makes it safe to ignore the promise returned from `push`.
+However, if you await or otherwise use the `push` promise, it becomes your responsiblity to handle errors and propagate the error by calling `stop` with the error or rethrowing the error.

+*Note: The `throw` method will also immediately rethrow its error if the repeater has not been started, the repeater has stopped, or the repeater has a non-empty buffer, because in each of these cases, there is no `push` call whose return value can be caught.*